fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 ### num_of_clusters

-default value: -1.

-the number of clusters for the hierarchical diversity method.
+The number of clusters for the hierarchical diversity method.

 If you pass the value -1, the number of clusters will be selected using the silhouette method.
+Default value: -1.

 ### bbox_selection_policy